Michael Harris (mathematician): Research

 The Sato–Tate conjecture and its generalization to all totally real fields was proved by Laurent Clozel, Harris, Nicholas Shepherd-Barron, and Richard Taylor under mild assumptions in 2008, and completed by Thomas Barnet-Lamb, David Geraghty, Harris, and Taylor in 2011.

 Mathematics without Apologies

 Harris wrote the book Mathematics without Apologies: Portrait of a Problematic Vocation, published in 2015.

 Silicon Reckoner

 Since 2021, Harris has written the newsletter Silicon Reckoner exploring questions and issues related to the mechanization of mathematics and artificial intelligence.

-Activism

-Beyond his contributions to mathematics, Michael Harris has been actively engaged in various social and political causes.
-Harris has also been vocal in discussions about the social responsibilities of mathematicians in general.
-In his essay "Do Mathematicians Have Responsibilities?" he explores the ethical implications of mathematical work and the importance of considering the societal impact of mathematical research.

 Recognition

 Harris received the Sophie Germain Prize (2006), the Clay Research Award (joint with Richard Taylor, 2007), the Grand Prix Scientifique de la Fondation Simone et Cino del Duca (2009), He is a two-time invited speaker at the International Congress of Mathematicians (2002, 2014).

 Harris was a Sloan Research Fellow (1983–1985) and a member of the Institut Universitaire de France (2001–2011) He has been elected a Member of the Academia Europaea (2016), Fellow of the American Mathematical Society (2019), Member of the American Academy of Arts and Sciences (2019), and Member of the National Academy of Sciences (2022).